ClojureBridgeLondon/community-docs/docs/curriculum/lets-not-make-excuses.md

 ## Homework Excuse Generator

-We can create a simple excuses generator that will return a suitable excuse based on the reason we specify.
+**Create a simple excuses generator that will return a suitable excuse based on the reason specified**

+Fill in the following code, especially where there are `,,,` characters.

 <!-- Using expression evaluation fix to make string appear as a value in klipse -->
 <pre><code class="language-klipse" data-eval-context="expr">
-(let [reason "sick"]
+(let [reason ,,,]
   (cond
-    (= reason "sick")      "I see green elephant-shaped spots" (= reason "train")     "The train drivers are on strike again" (= reason "compliing") "My code is still compiling..."
+    (= reason ,,, )      "I see green elephant-shaped spots"
-    (= reason "pet")       "My pet ate my laptop"))
+    ,,,
+    ))
 </code></pre>

+Suggested approach
-In this example we are creating a local _name_ using the `let` funciton.
-The `let` function assigns the name to the value we specify, in this example the reason we want the excuse for.
+* create a local _name_ using the `let` function for the value of reason

-The `cond` function returns the answer based on the first matching condition it finds.
-Each condition will return either true or false.
-The first condition to return true will return its associated answer.
+* Use `cond` to match the reason with the different excuses you want to generate

+Once you have tried to solve this exercise, take a look at the [suggested example](https://gist.github.com/09296ae4ff98d48f4a6a729fc479219f)

 > Note: This example could have also used the `def` function to assign the name `reason` to the value of the excuse, eg. "sick".
 The main difference is that the name assignment only works within the `let` function, meaning that once the closing bracket `)` of the `let` function is reached then the name `reason` can no longer be used.